huenique/aliexpress-store-scraper/README.md

 # AliExpress Product Scraper

-A complete reverse engineered AliExpress client that uses their internal MTOP API to extract product data with proper authentication and signatures.
-Now includes a powerful CLI tool for easy usage.
+This project provides a fully reverse-engineered AliExpress client that interacts directly with AliExpress's internal MTOP API to extract comprehensive product data.
+It includes a command-line interface (CLI) for convenient usage and can also be used as a Python library.

-## 🎯 What This Is
+## Overview

-This is a **complete reverse engineering** of AliExpress's signature algorithm, extracted directly from their JavaScript source code.
-It's not a web scraper or HTML parser - it uses their actual internal API endpoints with proper authentication.
+This client implements AliExpress's signature algorithm and authentication, based on analysis of their JavaScript source code.
+It does not scrape HTML; instead, it communicates with the official internal API endpoints for reliable and accurate data extraction.

-## ✅ Key Features
+## Features

-- **🔐 Reverse engineered signature algorithm**: MD5-based signing extracted from AliExpress JavaScript
+- Reverse engineered signature algorithm (MD5-based, as used by AliExpress)
-- **📦 Complete product data extraction**: Title, price, ratings, store info, shipping, variants, images
+- Complete product data extraction: title, price, ratings, store information, shipping, variants, images, and more
-- **🔌 Real MTOP API integration**: Uses actual AliExpress internal endpoints
+- Direct integration with AliExpress MTOP API endpoints
-- **🖥️ CLI tool**: Command-line interface for easy usage
+- Command-line interface (CLI) for easy access
-- **📄 Multiple output formats**: Human-readable text, JSON, verbose details
+- Multiple output formats: human-readable, JSON, verbose
-- **🎯 Flexible input**: Support for URLs or product IDs
+- Flexible input: supports both product URLs and IDs
-- **⚡ Production ready**: Clean, single-module implementation
+- Single-module, production-ready implementation

-## 🚀 Quick Start
+## Quick Start

-### CLI Usage (Recommended)
+### CLI Usage

 ```bash
 # Basic usage